ipspace/blog/content/posts/2024/03/ansible-multiline-expressions.md

 Notice how the extra newline throws off Ansible?
 It evaluates the expression as a string; a non-empty string is **true**, not **false**.

-**Lesson learned**: you MUST NOT use multiline YAML format in Ansible expressions; you MUST enclose expressions in quotes like this:
+**Lesson learned**: you MUST NOT use multiline YAML format in Ansible expressions.

+You could enclose expressions in quotes like this:

 ```
 ---